 - Mental confusion

-The medical detox process will be closely monitored and medications, such as benzodiazepines and over-the-counter medications, will be provided to help reduce the severity of the withdrawal symptoms.
+The residential detox process will be closely monitored and medications, such as benzodiazepines and over-the-counter medications, will be provided to help reduce the severity of the withdrawal symptoms.

 Treatment for Alcohol Use Disorder (AUD)